spike-rabbit/element/docs/components/buttons-menus/content-actions.md

 <!-- markdownlint-disable MD033 -->

-The **Content Action Bar** is a container for actions related to specific content.
+The **content action bar** is a container for actions related to specific content.
 Actions are available as buttons or dropdown menus, each triggering specific functionalities.

 ## Usage ---

-The Content Action Bar groups contextually related actions that serve a common purpose within a specific content area.
+The content action bar groups contextually related actions that serve a common purpose within a specific content area.
 For example, actions such as 'Edit', 'Delete', and 'Share' are used to manage specific pieces of content, like documents or images.

-The Content Action Bar groups primary and secondary actions and adjusts to the available space.
+The content action bar groups primary and secondary actions and adjusts to the available space.

 ![Content action bar](images/content-action-bar.png)

 ### When to use

 - When multiple actions that are closely related and need to be presented together.
-- When an action stands alone or does not relate to other actions, use a regular [*Button*](../buttons-menus/buttons.md).
+- When an action stands alone or does not relate to other actions, use a regular [button](../buttons-menus/buttons.md).
-- If the primary requirement is simply to have a menu that remains consistently collapsed, use a tertiary [*Circle Button*](../buttons-menus/buttons.md) with a [*Menu*](../buttons-menus/menu.md).
+- If the primary requirement is simply to have a menu that remains consistently collapsed, use a tertiary [circle button](../buttons-menus/buttons.md) with a [menu](../buttons-menus/menu.md).

 ## Design ---

 ### Elements

-The Content Action Bar includes primary actions, which are always visible and prioritized, and optional secondary actions, which can be accessed through a menu.
+The content action bar includes primary actions, which are always visible and prioritized, and optional secondary actions, which can be accessed through a menu.

 ![Content action elements](images/content-action-bar-elements.png)